znrm/dots/README.md

 }
 ```

-#### Reducing Uniquely Expensive Computations
+#### Uniquely Expensive Computations

-Application profiling has consistently shown that one of the most computationally expensive Finding the magnitude of a Calculating the square root is a uniquely expensive computation.
+Application profiling has consistently shown that one of the most computationally expensive steps during each frame is calculating the square root, a uniquely expensive computation.
+Significant performance improvements were achieved simply by appropriately substituting the squared distance whenever possible.

-- Approximations for
-- Suitable approximations for the square root do not perform better than `Math.sqrt` or `Math.hypot`

 ```js
 dist(that) {